Davion’s Keys - HottyToddy

 Offense:

-• Focus on exploiting the offense as a whole and using every piece in order to be successful this game.

-• Communication will be vital in this game between players and between coaches as well.
-Everyone has to be of one accord.

-• Do what you do best, which is the run game!
-Get those tailbacks involved early and often.
+• Do what you do best, which is running the ball to start off.

+• The offensive line should look to keep Dart protected so he can have time to look for open receivers.

+• Look to capitalize on big gains and off turnovers from Vanderbilt.

 Defense:

-• The defensive line is going to have to overpower Kentucky’s offensive to get to the quarterback often.
+• Defensive line is going to need to get their hands on the quarterback early and often.

-• Keep the chemistry there.
-Chemistry goes a long way when playing good teams.